Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Before we get started, I want to clarify a few things.

 First, there is no such thing as a “one size fits all” perfect camera bag.
 Different bags do different jobs.
 The camera bag I want to roll through the airport is not the same bag that I want to carry like a backpack.

 You may need more than one bag.

 Second, what’s good for me isn’t necessarily good for you.
-We have different needs, different gear, and we’re probably different-sized people.
-I bought one camera backpack that I liked on paper but felt was too small for me.
-I gave it to my wife and then bought the larger version of the same backpack for my use.
+We have different needs and different gear, and we’re probably different-sized people.
+I bought one camera backpack that I liked on paper but felt was too small.
+I gave it to my wife and then bought the larger version of the same backpack.

 With those disclaimers, let’s get on with our ten factors for choosing the perfect camera bag.

 1: Make Sure the Interior is Sturdy

 The thing that makes a perfect camera bag is its internal structure.
 It must be sturdy enough to keep your gear in place yet pliable enough to allow reconfiguration.

 I’m a fan of camera bags that allow you to move the partitions around, as my needs may change from one outing to another.

 Some camera bags have internal dividers or pockets sewn in place, meaning you can’t move them.
 While you may think this could add to it being sturdy, that’s not always the case.